AdilAhmed11/AdilAhmed11/README.md

 <h2 align="left">🎯 2025 Goals</h2>
 <p align="left"> 1.
 Build a solid understanding of JavaScript and Java, focusing on core concepts and practical application.
   <br>2.
-Strengthen my understanding of algorithms and data structures by completing at least 50 coding challenges (using LeetCode and Codewars), implementing key concepts in small projects."
+Strengthen my understanding of algorithms and data structures by completing at least 50 coding challenges (using LeetCode and Codewars), implementing key concepts in small projects.
   <br>3.
 By the end of 2025, design, build, and deploy a full-stack web application using JavaScript/TypeScript for the front end and Java for the back end.
 I will start with smaller projects, then gradually integrate authentication, a database, and hosting on a platform.
 </p>